Charge electric vehicles in minutes with fast charging solutions for on-the-go locations.

 Ultimately, the answer is yes, DC fast charging costs more than AC charging, but it’s important to ask yourself, “do I actually need to charge this fast or is it more logical to charge slower?”

-DC fast charging stations are ideal for commercial and public locations, meaning that you’re likely to find them at retail and hospitality locations, in commercial parking stations, fuel retailers, highway rest stops, and utility providers.
+DC fast charging stations are ideal for commercial and public locations, meaning that you’re likely to find them at retail and hospitality locations, in commercial parking stations, fuel retailers, service stations on the motorway, and utility providers.

 To find a DC fast charger, Google Maps is a great option or you can always open up the EVBox Charge app.